Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Isaiah 59:1

-The original spiritual state we are born into is detached from the "Light."
-The man was born blind and in the dark.
-He represents how we are all born spiritually blind.
-His parent's particular sins were not to blame for this condition.
+The man was born blind and in the dark represents how we are all born spiritually blind.
+His parent's particular sins were noted not to be the cause of His condition, giving us the template of all flawed humanity no matter where they came from.

-The works of God revealed in this man's story is the restoration of the sight of those who are willing to come to the one whom He "sent" (Siloam) and be washed, cleansed, restored, and forgiven by the "Living Water."
+The works of God revealed in this man's story is the restoration of the sight of those who are willing to come to the one whom He "sent," which the word "Siloam" means and be washed, cleansed, restored, and forgiven by the "Living Water."

 The Cause of Our Separated State

-There is another event during this feast, previous to the healing of the blind man, that explains how we arrived at this place of being born detached from the light.
+During this feast, previous to the healing of the blind man, there is another event that explains how we arrived at this place of being born detached from the light.

 O LORD, the hope of Israel, All who forsake You shall be ashamed.
 “Those who depart from Me Shall be written in the earth, Because they have forsaken the LORD, The fountain of living waters.”